About The Curious about Cuba Cruise

 - Evening onboard entertainment

-- Mandatory Cuban Health Insurance ($48, subject to change)
+- Mandatory Cuban Health Insurance ($48 paid at time of booking, subject to change)

 - Bottled water during excursions